Tednoob17/Ctf-Wu/htb-academy/modules/htb-to-md/Google Cybersecurity Certification.md

 8. What should you specify in the argument following the `cd` command ?
 	The directory you want to navigate  to .

+9. What of the following commands searches the manual page descriptions for a specified strings ? apropos

+10.

 *  *  *

 # 🎑